tsutsu3/ai-sdk-vite-fastapi-sample/docs/architecture-back.md

 ## Scope

-- API modules and core services.
+- API routes and core services.
 - Storage backends and responsibilities.
 - Streaming and title generation flow.